Daniel-Krueger/webcon_snippets/freezeItemListColumn/README.md

-An explanation of the revised path button styles can be found [here](https://daniels-notes.de/posts/2023/path-button-styling-revisited).
+An explanation of the freeze item list usage can be found [here](https://daniels-notes.de/posts/2023/freeze-item-list-column).